arnaudlemaignen/resource-model-exporter/README.md

 examples and guides. -->

 Resource Model Exporter is a Prometheus exporter.
-It collects resource metrics (CPU/Memory usage output) and dimensioning metrics (application usage input) for a container (or application) from an existing Prometheus instance for a given time window, find the relationship between the input and the output, exposes the model as metrics that can be ingested by a Prometheus instance and graphed with Grafana.
+It collects resource metrics (CPU/Memory usage output) and dimensioning metrics (application usage input) for a container (or application) from an existing Prometheus instance for a given time window, find the relationship between the input and the output (via Machine Learning), exposes the model as metrics that can be ingested by a Prometheus instance and graphed with Grafana.
 The Metrics and more information about the measurements are also exported to json files for off-line analysis.

 ## Principles